Anirudh025/ParagonHero_Obsidian/School studies/Chemistry/Benzene and its compounds.md

 	- ![[Friedel craft Acylation of benzene.excalidraw|650]]
 5. Site Change Reaction of benzene:
 	- ![[Site change electrophyllic reaction.excalidraw|500]]
-6. Oxidation of Benzene: %% #oxi
+6. Oxidation of Benzene: %% #oxidation%%
 	- ![[Oxidation of benzene.excalidraw|500]]
-7. Hydrogenation of Benzene:
+7. Hydrogenation of Benzene: %% #hydrogenation%%
 	- ![[Hydrogenation of benzene .excalidraw|500]]

 ==Due to its stability benzene does not undergo some of the addition reactions that other alkenes do==